hbowie/SoftDevBigIdeas-23/content/Plan-Do-Check-Act.md

 Note that the PDCA cycle can be used on elements of a product design, but also on attempts to improve development processes.
 The same basic cycle applies equally well to both.

-The PDCA cycle can also be thought of as a compressed version of the <a href="https://en.wikipedia.org/wiki/Scientific_method" class="reflink" target="ref">Scientific Method</a>, as indicated in the following table.
+The PDCA cycle can also be thought of as a compressed version of the [Scientific Method](https://en.wikipedia.org/wiki/Scientific_method), as indicated in the following table.

 <table class="table table-bordered table-condensed table-dense shaded">
 <thead>